bobhampton/darkSky/README.md

 ## Description

-Hosted on GitHub Pages, the darkSky project allows users to effortlessly determine the optimal moments of darkness during the night sky.
+Hosted on GitHub Pages [here](https://bobhampton.github.io/darkSky/), the darkSky project allows users to effortlessly determine the optimal moments of darkness during the night sky.
 By inputting a desired date range, latitude/longitude coordinates and timezone, this project calculates the times when there is no observable moon in the sky and the center of the sun is 18 degrees or more below the horizon.
 The primary objective of darkSky is to support a community science initiative for long-term light pollution monitoring by facilitating the identification of ideal periods when the absence of astronomical twilight and the moon's presence converge.

 darkSky simplifies the process of identifying these critical time windows, empowering researchers, citizen scientists, and environmental advocates to contribute to global efforts in understanding and mitigating the effects of artificial light on our night skies.